synapse-medicine/foundation-interview/README.md

 This component will allow users to search for a medical specialty using free text and display a list of related generic medications.

 This gives the following user workflow:
-1. The user clicks on the search field and searches for a medical specialty using free text.
+1. The user clicks on the search field and searches for a medical branded specialty using free text.
 2. The application displays a list of generic medications related to the entered specialty.
 3. The user selects a generic medication from the list.
 4. The application displays the following information for the selected generic medication: